Peter Kolbe: Work

-Kolbe's book was translated into English by Thomas Astley in 1746.
+Kolbe's book was translated into English in 1731 by Guido Medley.
+An abridgement was also published by Thomas Astley in 1746.
 Astley included a preface which he described Kolbe's discovery of the Khoikhoi to be "some of the most humane and virtuous (abating for a few Prejudices of Education) to be found among all the Race of Mankind."
 Kolbe considered his model travel writer to be Robert Knox who wrote on Ceylon.

 "Several beautiful country seats, vineyards and gardens are to be seen on almost every side of the Table-Hill.
 The Company has here two very spacious, rich and beautiful Gardens.
 In one of them stands, erected at the Company's Expense, a noble Pleasure-House for the Governor, and near it a beautiful Grove of Oaks, called the Round-Bush from which this Garden (Rondebosch) takes its Name, being called the Round-Bush garden.
 The other Garden which is at some distance from this is called Newland because but lately planted.
 Both these gardens are finely watered by the Springs on the Table-Hill and the Company draws from them a very considerable Revenue."

 Among the discoveries made from Kolbe's book has been the practice of milk stimulation in cows followed by the Khoikhoi.
 The suckling of calves stimulates the production of oxytocin but when the calf is lost or separated, milk production requires artificial stimulation.
 A woodcut in Kolbe's book shows the inflation of the cow's vagina in order to stimulate milk production.

 Kolbe's book also provides early descriptions of Cape Town: "Several beautiful country seats, vineyards and gardens are to be seen on almost every side of the Table-Hill.
 The Company has here two very spacious, rich and beautiful Gardens.
 In one of them stands, erected at the Company's Expense, a noble Pleasure-House for the Governor, and near it a beautiful Grove of Oaks, called the Round-Bush from which this Garden (Rondebosch) takes its Name, being called the Round-Bush garden.
 The other Garden which is at some distance from this is called Newland because but lately planted.
 Both these gardens are finely watered by the Springs on the Table-Hill and the Company draws from them a very considerable Revenue."